Roddy has almost 30 years' experience of advising on a wide variety of M&A transactions.

-Roddy has considerable experience of advising on cross-border M&A deals, both inbound and outbound, notably those involving newly-industrialised economies, particularly India and China, with a focus on public takeovers, schemes of arrangement, sell-side and buy-side private auctions and bi-laterals, joint ventures, buyouts, minority participations and management equity pieces.
+Roddy has considerable experience of advising on cross-border M&A deals, both inbound and outbound, notably those involving newly-industrialised economies, particularly India and China, with a focus on public takeovers, schemes of arrangement, sell-side and buy-side private auctions and bi-laterals, joint ventures, buyouts and minority participations.

-Roddy is also client relationship partner for a number of FTSE companies and international conglomerates.
+Roddy is client relationship partner for a number of FTSE companies and international conglomerates.

 "Pragmatic and highly eﬀective", Legal 500 UK